KacemHamza97/Milestone3/README.md

 <a href="https://dzone.com/articles/when-to-use-yield-instead-of-return-in-python"> Link >> </a>
 </p>

-<p>to understand well the concept of mapreduce we can have a look at the chapter on “Workflow Systems” for MapReduce engines in chapter 2.4.1 of the
+<p>To understand well the concept of mapreduce we can have a look at the chapter on “Workflow Systems” for MapReduce engines in chapter 2.4.1 of the
 book “Mining Massive Datasets”</p>